 Compensation Plan Behavior #12

 At the two Compensation Plan Schools I conducted in South Africa for direct selling companies, one of the attendees asked me how a compensation plan should specifically reward retention.
 After answering the question, I realized that you, too, may be interested in the answer.
+Read onward to learn what I taught them.

 What Is Retention?